The information that follows is important information for any customer or potential customer of Foresters Financial Services, Inc.

 The following definitions apply to the terms used in this Agreement, unless the context otherwise requires.

-- The terms "we", "us", and "our" refer to Foresters Financial Services, Inc., its officers, directors, employees, representatives, and agents, and to our affiliates (including, but not limited to, the First Investors Funds, Foresters Investor Services, Inc., Foresters Investment Management Company, Inc., Foresters Life Insurance and Annuity Company and Foresters Advisory Services, LLC.), and their officers, directors, employees, representatives, and agents.
+a.
+The terms “we” “us” and “our” refer to Foresters Financial Services, Inc., its officers, directors, employees, representatives, and agents, and to our affiliates (including, but not limited to, the First Investors Funds, Foresters Investor Services, Inc., Foresters Investment Management Company, Inc., Foresters Life Insurance and Annuity Company and Foresters Advisory Services, LLC), and their officers, directors, employees, representatives, and agents.

-- If you are opening an individual account, the terms "you" and "your" refer to the person who is opening the account.
-If you are opening a joint account, "you" and "your" refer to each of the joint tenants on the account.
-If you are opening an account for a legal entity, such as a corporation, partnership, or trust, "you" and "your" refer to the entity and the person or persons who are acting on behalf of the entity in opening the account.
-If you are opening an account for a person who lacks legal capacity, such as a minor or an entity that is not a legal person, such as a civic club, "you" and "your" refer to the person who is opening the account.
+b.
+If you are opening an individual account, the terms “you” and “your” refer to the person who is opening the account.
+If you are opening a joint account, “you” and “your” refer to each of the joint tenants on the account.
+If you are opening an account for a legal entity, such as a corporation, partnership, or trust, to the extent applicable and depending upon the context in which they are used “you” and “your” refer to the entity, the beneficial owner or owners of the entity, any individual or individuals identified as having significant responsibility to control, manage or direct the entity, and the person or persons who are acting on behalf of the entity in opening the account.
+If you are opening an account or being added as an authorized person to an account for a person who lacks legal capacity, such as a minor or for an entity that is not a legal person, such as a civic club, to the extent applicable and depending on the context in which they are used “you” and “your” refer to the person who is opening or being added to the account.

 We agree to serve as your broker-dealer and to maintain a customer account for you on our books.
 Subject to our acceptance of an order from you, we agree to buy, sell, or otherwise dispose of securities and variable products for you according to your instructions.
 Foresters Financial Services, Inc. cannot exercise discretion over your securities; nor can your Representative exercise discretion over your account.
 We must obtain your prior consent, in oral, written or other form, before effecting any transaction for you (except in limited circumstances where your consent is not required by law or it is implied).

 You understand that the mutual funds and variable insurance products that are sold by us are long term investments and that you should have a minimum time horizon of at least 3 years for any investment that you make in a mutual fund, other than a money market fund, and at least 10 years for any investment in a variable insurance product.
-You understand that you may incur deferred sales charges or surrender charges if you prematurely redeem investments in certain classes of mutual funds and variable products.
+You understand that you may incur deferred sales charges or surrender charges if you redeem investments in certain classes of mutual funds and variable products prior to certain holding periods.
+These periods are described in the prospectus for the mutual fund or variable product.
 You also understand that investments in retirement products, such as IRAs and 403(b) plans, and variable annuities should also be held until age 59 ½ and that such investments generally cannot be redeemed prior to that age without tax penalties.
 You represent that you have no foreseeable Liquidity Needs that would require you to prematurely liquidate an investment that you make prior to your intended holding period.

 Regardless of how you communicate your instructions to us, you will receive a confirmation for any securities transaction that we execute on your behalf.
 Transactions in mutual funds are generally confirmed within three business days.
 However, certain routine transactions, such as systematic investments, systematic redemptions, and dividend or capital gains re-investments may be confirmed quarterly.
 We are authorized to rely on mutual funds and other product vendors to send such confirmations and statements to you.
 As long as confirmations and statements are sent to you at the physical or electronic address of record given on your Agreement, or to any other address given to us by you or an authorized person on your behalf, they are legally presumed to have been delivered to you, whether you have actually received them or not.
 In addition, confirmations and statements are legally presumed to be accurate unless you specifically tell us otherwise.
 It is your responsibility to review each confirmation and statement carefully to ensure that all transactions in your accounts are authorized, that your instructions have been followed correctly, and there are no errors or omissions.
 If you fail to notify us of any errors or omissions within 30 days of the date of a confirmation or statement, you agree that you may not later assert that you did not authorize any transaction reported in it, that it omitted any transaction, or that it was otherwise inaccurate.